 To find out how much of each land use is within the noise contour, select only those parcels within the contour.

-1. Click Selection and click Select By Location.
+1. Click Selection on the main menu and click Select By Location.

 The Select By Location dialog box guides you through creating a geographic query.